krakenlake/vmon/README.md

 ### Exceptions ###

-VMON installs a trap handler (if running in M-mode and Zicsr is available) in order to catch exceptions.
+VMON installs a trap handler in order to catch exceptions.
 Exceptions are printed:

 ![Screenshot 2025-05-16 at 09 36 18](https://github.com/user-attachments/assets/f344bbd6-ae28-46a1-8e33-ba65f898c903)

-The trap handler can only be enabled at runtime if the executable contains the trap handler (default if possible), the target platform implements the Zicsr extension and the executable runs in M-mode.
+VMON can only enable the trap handler during startup if the executable contains the trap handler (default if possible), the target platform implements the Zicsr extension and the executable runs in M-mode.

 ### Stack handling ###
 If VMON is running in M-mode, it will set up its own stack on startup.